blutorange/js-incremental-cycle-detect/README.md

 From newest to oldest:

 # 0.3.0
+- Added `Algorithm#findWeaklyConnectedComponents`.
-- Added a `getEdgesWithData` method when both the edge and its data are needed.
+- Added a `getEdgesWithData`, `getEdgesWithDataFrom`, `getEdgesWithDataTo` method when both the edge and its data are needed.
 - Added a `clone` and `map` method for creating a copy of a graph.
 - Changed the graph adapter implementations so that instances are now created with the factory method `create` instead of the constructor.
 This was necessary for the `clone` method.